enriquecatala/application-insights-full-demo/Labs/Lab8 - Include extra information in application insights.md

 InitTelemetry(configuration.GetSection("ApplicationInsights:InstrumentationKey").Value);
 ```

-## Create your own operator encapsulator
+## Create your own operator wrapper

 To enhance data comming from ApplicationInsights, it´s good to add your own interesting data thread to the stack